mmgen/mmgen-wallet/doc/wiki/install-linux/Install-MMGen-Wallet-on-Linux.md

 $ sudo pacman -S curl git gcc libtool make autoconf automake autogen pcre python-pip libsecp256k1
 ```

-To keep your MMGen Wallet installation isolated from the rest of your Python
+You may wish to use a [virtual environment][vv] to keep your MMGen Wallet
-packages, you may wish to use a [virtual environment][ve].
-If you choose not to
+installation isolated from the rest of your Python packages.

-do this, you may get an ‘externally-managed-environment’ error when installing
+If you choose not to use a virtual environment, then you may need to add
-packages with `pip`.
-In this case, you must add `--break-system-packages`
+`--break-system-packages` to the `pip install` command line, depending on your
-to the `pip` command line.
-Note that this will not in fact break any system
+Python version and Linux distribution.
+Note that this will not in fact break
-packages, as pip installs all packages under the user’s home directory when
+any system packages, as pip installs all packages under the user’s home
-invoked as user.
+directory when invoked as user.

 ### Upgrade the Python build tools: